-Coronavirus: latest update from Ministry of Health on Covid-19
+Coronavirus: Nearly 9000 people or households have self-isolated

 Bloomfield also confirmed that the Government was looking into "drive-through" clinics allowing members of the public to be tested without getting out of their vehicle.

-The number of confirmed cases around the world reaches almost 110,000 with 3800 reported deaths.
+The number of confirmed cases around the world has reached almost 110,000 with 3800 reported deaths.

 Some countries have been hit far worse than others.